 "On behalf of the River to Sea Transportation Planning Organization, I want to thank you for the work you do serving the State of Florida and as a representative of our planning area.
-As the pace of growth and development continues to increase, we recognize the significant fiscal challenges being faced throughout the state and nation.
-These legislative positions were developed with consideration to the reduced availability of revenues needed to manage an efficient and resilient transportation system.
-We look forward to working with you to tackle challenging transportation issues and to provide the support you may need during the 2022 Legislative Session."
+As growth and development continues to increase throughout the state, we recognize the importance of an efficient and resilient transportation system that supports Florida's economy and provides safe modes of travel for all residents and visitors alike.
+We look forward to working with you to tackle challenging transportation issues and to provide the support you may need during the 2023 Legislative Session."

-River to Sea TPO Chairperson, Billie Wheeler
+River to Sea TPO Chairperson, Barbara Girtman

-2022 Legislative Positions
+2023 Legislative Positions

-Adopted by River to Sea TPO Board 12-1-2021
+Adopted by River to Sea TPO Board 11-30-2022

-- Increase transportation investment through dedicated, flexible and sustainable funding - > Improve transportation safety by discouraging the use of handheld devices while driving & improving pedestrian and bicycling safety - > Increase the efficiency of existing transportation systems by maximizing the deployment of advanced transportation technologies
+- Increase transportation investment through dedicated, flexible and sustainable funding - Improve transportation safety by discouraging distracted driving, designing for appropriate speeds & improving pedestrian and bicycling safety - > Increase the efficiency and resiliency of transportation systems by maximizing the deployment of advanced transportation technologies